 Write your annual report!
 Author: Elyse H. Fox, BA, JD, MSLS.
-Ms. Fox has worked as a law librarian for 40+ years in law firm, corporate, and academic law libraries.
+Ms. Fox has worked as a law librarian for 40+ years in law firm, corporate, membership, and academic law libraries.
 Previously she practiced law and taught legal research.
-She writes frequently on law library management and legal research.
+She writes frequently on law library management, legal research, and legal bibliography.

 - What is a library annual report?

 - Why write an annual report?
 What librarians say (and write) about annual reports

 - Purposes and benefits of writing an annual report